VladIsloveST/Business-NEWs-/README.md

-# Business-NEWs
-The Business-NEWs app brings you top business headlines from TechCrunch right now, all articles published by the Wall Street Journal in the last 6 months.

 ## Hi there, I'm Vladislav :relaxed:

 ### Business news

-_Welcome to short guide about my project._
+_Welcome to short guide about my project.
+The Business-NEWs app brings you top business headlines from TechCrunch right now, all articles published by the Wall Street Journal in the last 6 months._

 Setting the window's `rootViewController`, represented by the TabBarController() object, happens in the SceneDelegate.